MultiMerch is an online marketplace solution that supports OpenCart.

 In the worst case, this will take your whole OpenCart store down – so be careful when choosing OpenCart extensions to install, don't use too many of them and only purchase extensions from credible developers through trusted sources.

-Pricing.
+7. Pricing and costs.
 What will it cost you to build an online store with OpenCart?